 No matter what the source of your current phobia, it’s important you hold at least some of your portfolio in the stock market.

+Stocks will go up and down for various reasons.
 Over the very long-term, stocks are your best protection against the ravages of inflation.
-And if you ever hope to retire, you probably won’t reach your financial goals without investing in stocks.
+Even when current market conditions are weak and Wall Street closes at all-time lows, losses are usually short-term.
+If you want to retire, you probably won’t reach your financial goals without investing in stocks.

 How quickly you regain your confidence depends on what caused you to lose it in the first place, and there are several possibilities: